 Beef Chuck Boneless Roast

 This roast is available in large, flat-shaped pieces, typically cut 2 to 2 1/2 -inch thick.
 This robust, beefy roast requires moist heat cooking to soften and tenderize.
 It’s a cut used to make pot roast.
-Braise it slowly on the stove, in the oven or in a slow cooker with onions, carrots, garlic, beef broth, fresh thyme and dry red wine.
+Braise it slowly on the stove, in the oven at 300°F (approximately 6 hours for a 4-pound roast) or in a slow cooker with onions, carrots, garlic, beef broth, fresh thyme and dry red wine.

 Eye of Round Roast